Almost Optimal Variance-Constrained Best Arm Identification: Bounds on the Time Complexity

 The intuitions for the four terms in $ H_\mathrm{VA} $ are as follows: Firstly, to identify the best feasible arm $i^\star$, both of its feasibility and optimality need to be ascertained, which leads to the first term.
 Secondly, for the arms in $ \mathcal{F}\cap\mathcal{S} $, we can identify them once we have established that they are indeed suboptimal, explaining the dependence on $\Delta_i^{-2},i \in \mathcal{F}\cap\mathcal{S}$.
 Thirdly, since the arms in $ \bar{\mathcal{F}}^c\cap\mathcal{R} $ have larger means than the best feasible arm, the algorithm needs to sample them sufficiently many times to learn they are infeasible, which contributes to the third term in $ H_\mathrm{VA} $.
 Finally, when either the suboptimality or the infeasibility of the arms in $ \bar{\mathcal{F}}^c\cap\mathcal{S} $ is ascertained, we can eliminate them, which explains the last term in $H_\mathrm{VA} $.
-The proof of Theorem~\ref{thm:up_bd} is presented in Appendix~\ref{upperbound}, which consists of several lemmas in Section~\ref{proofsketch}.
+The proof of Theorem~\ref{thm:up_bd} is presented in App.~\ref{upperbound}.

+\begin{remark} We highlight that Algorithm~\ref{VALUCB} constitutes a convenient framework to tackle any risk-aware BAI problem in the sense that it is compatible with other concentration bounds.
+For example, one can define alternative confidence radii, different from those specified in~\eqref{radius}, based on the (non-asymptotic) Law of the Iterated Logarithms (LIL) \cite{jamieson14lil,howard2021time,simchowitz17the,tanczos2017a}.
+We adopt a simple non-asymptotic LIL concentration bound from Jamieson {\em et al.}~\cite{jamieson14lil} to show that different confidence bounds utilized in VA-LUCB (Algorithm~\ref{VALUCB}) can lead to slightly different upper bounds on the stopping time with high-probability.
+First, we replace the unbiased sample variance $\hat{\sigma}^2(t)$ by a biased counterpart